auramo/auramo.github.io/_posts/2014-12-11-vagrant-performance-tuning.md

     v.customize ["modifyvm", :id, "--nictype1", "virtio"]
 {% endhighlight %}

-Now the download speed is at acceptable rate, about 15x more than I had with the default settings.
+Now the download speed improved to an acceptable rate, about 15x more than I had with the default settings.
 If you’re using plain VirtualBox without Vagrant, switch the Adapter Type of your NAT interface from the GUI to: